Shadaab-005/Youtube_summarizer/README.md

 ### 3\. **Required API Keys:**

-*   You will need an **OpenAI API key** for text summarization and answering questions.
+*   You will need an **Google Gemini API key** for text summarization and answering questions.
 Enter your API key in the sidebar after running the app.

 * * *